 grandma delsie's cinnamon rolls

 Grandma Delsie's Cinnamon Rolls will have you salivating with the aromas filtering from your kitchen as they bake.
-This recipe is from my Grandmas of her dinner rolls, including notes and instructions on making the cinnamon rolls, the delicious cinnamon filling, and the icing to top them.
+This recipe is from my Grandma, including notes and instructions on making the rolls, the delicious cinnamon filling, and the icing to top them.
 These rolls do not need sugar added to the dough.
 They are light and airy, filled with sweet cinnamon goodness, and just the right amount of sweet frosting on top.

 Blue Ribbon Recipe